nostack/nostack.github.io/_posts/2016-06-01-assassins-creed.markdown

 ---
-title: Assassin's Creed: A Game with Potential
 layout: post
+title: Assassin's Creed - A Game with Potential
 date: 2016-06-01T09:31:47-04:00
 ---

 Today, one of the most popular game franchises is the Assassin's Creed franchise.
 A new game is released nearly every single year, and although Ubisoft has hit a few bumps in the road which nearly ruined their franchise, I still believe the entire concept of the game was a genius one.
 I recently just finished playing the original Assassin's Creed, and I am currently playing through the second one.
 First of all, the concept behind the first game was a genius one, and it had such great potential.
 However, this is not to say that it was executed properly, as it clearly wasn't in the game.
 Before I go into the nitty gritty, be wary of minor spoilers as there might happen to be a few in this review, but I'll try my best to stray from them.
 The story is basically based on one thing - the fact that there is a thousand year old war that takes place between two races - the templars and the assassins.

 The character that you play is a man named Altair, who basically is an assassin playing a big role in the war.
 Over the game, you are made to assassinate a group of people, and this is where Ubisoft went wrong.
 The assassinations are very, very repetitive, and at one point it gets terribly boring.
 Find the bureau, eavesdrop/pickpocket/interrogate to gather information, and then kill the guy.
 The ways of assassinating a target are cool, whether you use a blade hidden in your sleeve, or go full on by fighting a group of guards with your sword, or even using something like a dagger and stealthily killing your target.
 Although assassination is a very neat part of the game, the appeal of the series does not lie in this area.